 Provides hands-on technical skills required in workplaces through computer- and laboratory-based practice, and a core of related courses such as physics, mathematical applications, and introduction to engineering.
-Students will be provided experiences with CAD programs and applications.
-Begins with manual drafting and progresses to CAD design, detailing, and problem solving.
-Includes exposure to a wide variety of drafting specialties such as: layout and detailing in product design, machine element drafting, science of material, and die design.
-Utilizes current design software.
-The math sequence eases the transfer of students to a 4-year institute for completion of a Bachelor of Engineering Technology.
+Students will be provided experiences with CAD programs and applications through taking a core of design and drafting courses.
+Includes exposure to a wide variety of drafting specialties utilizing current design software.
+The math and physics courses ease the transfer of students to a 4-year institute for completion of a Bachelor of Engineering Technology.

-- Describe the theories and principles of engineering physics in the areas of mechanics, heat, and sound.
+- Describe the theories and principles of physics in the areas of mechanics.

-- Apply standard methods of mathematical analysis including Trigonometry, Intermediate Algebra, and College Algebra.
+- Apply standard methods of mathematical analysis including Trigonometry or Statistics, Intermediate Algebra, and College Algebra.

 - Demonstrate the ability to work in a team environment in order to successfully follow an engineering design process and/or build a prototype.